 CELL PHONE LENS KIT WITH XIAOMI MI 8

 The situation looks the same as in the Samsung Galaxy S5.
 In both cases, I attached the telephoto lens quickly, without further adjustments.
 As a result, the focus response was really poor.
 There are pictures, which are blurry even in the middle, where the image should be the best.
 The principle is, that when closer to the view edge, then the image is getting poor.
-The very center of the enlargement tool is always the best and can bring a decent view once your autofocus response is fine (what you can set manually also).
+The very center of the enlargement tool is always the best and can bring a decent view once your autofocus response is fine (which you can set manually also).
 The image looks slightly better when using only a 2x telephoto lens (Pic.
 9), but it’s not the same, unfortunately.

 On the other way, in Mi8 we can use 2x optical zoom and multiple twice our view.
-Utmost zoom result will be 24x, but we must set our autofocus deliberately because it’s quite sensitive at this enlargement.
+The utmost zoom result will be 24x, but we must set our autofocus deliberately because it’s quite sensitive at this enlargement.
 When you try it enough, your pictures can be quite good in places (Pic.9, 10).

 The graph below (Pic.
 12) shows the relation between the zoom factor and the angular extent of your panoramic picture.
-It applies to the Xiaomi Mi 9 too, about which you can see later in this post.
+It applies to the Xiaomi Mi 9 too, which you can see later in this post.
 Unfortunately, the Mi 9 doesn’t feature 2x optical zoom in panorama mode, so some of the patterns aren’t applicable.

 Let’s have a look at the panoramic picture in Xiaomi Mi 8 when the telephoto lens is applied.
 Because Mi 8 has an option to use 2x optical zoom in the panoramic mode I show you also a double one, multiplied by another 2x provided by the small telephoto lens (Pic.
 13, 14).

-Watching these 2 images a first conclusion comes to mind – do it as slow as possible.
+Watching these 2 images a first conclusion comes to mind – do it as slowly as possible.
 Another thing is proper to attach the lens to your phone camera.
 Otherwise, you will get an unpleasant dark area (Pic.
 13) or your image won’t be sharp in places.
 Because I have done these panoramas very quickly, none of them is really useful.
-Again, bigger zoom requires bigger attention in the autofocus settings.
+Again, a bigger zoom requires bigger attention in the autofocus settings.